-Second semester is well and truly underway and in between all the assignments and embassy appointments, it’s probably a good time to start thinking about where you’re going to stay In the USA this summer on your J1.
+Second semester is well and truly underway.
+In between all the exam cramming, assignment rushing and embassy appointments it’s probably a good time to start thinking about where you’re going to stay on your J1 in the USA this summer.

 Now your first thought is probably to get straight onto the J1 Groups on Facebook and find people to bunk in with, and don’t get us wrong – it’s always good to get to know other students that are travelling to the same cities as you but even so, there are a couple of things that you need to be aware of in terms of renting a place in the USA.